How Skill-Based Assessments Enable Data-driven Tech Hiring

 Companies and HR professionals have a plethora of tools and technologies at their fingertips today, but few use artificial intelligence (AI) to make recruiting and workforce evaluation procedures smarter than ever before.
 AI, machine learning (ML), and data analytics are strong technologies that may help recruiters evaluate candidates’ skills and abilities and make the best-recruiting decisions.

-It gives objective data that helps people make better decisions.
-Assessments offer you standardized, actionable insights into how applicants act in the workplace, allowing you to forecast job success and business fit.
+Skill-based assessments gives objective data that helps people make better decisions.
+Skill-based assessments offer you standardized, actionable insights into how applicants act in the workplace, allowing you to forecast job success and business fit.
 You’ll increase your team’s overall productivity and effectiveness by using this data to find and recruit the perfect applicant.

 Campus hiring may be made less time-consuming, more effective, and successful if the job needs are clear and the campuses to target are assessed pragmatically.
 HR departments may then use specific insights from campus recruiting to determine the best match for a job post, such as which universities or streams they should pursue in the future.

 Using codathon and hackathons in the recruiting process allows recruiters to identify a set of relevant indicators to evaluate candidates and compare their performance to that of the company’s top performers and how they will behave in real-time scenarios such as the industry leader IIHT’s Yaksha’s Assessments platform.